Complete Mage: Spell reflection

 Many masters of stealth share the signature talent to avoid explosive blasts of magical energy.
 It takes only a little training, however, to twist this defensive flair into the ability to reflect magical attacks back upon their creator.

 Spell sense

 Most barbarians and rogues have a preternatural awareness of danger, whether the threat of a nearby invisible attacker or the hidden peril of a spear trap.
 Some, however, fine-tune this ability to focus on magical attacks, granting them the ability to dodge the orbs, rays, and eldritch blasts of their enemies.

 Spellbreaker song

 Bards pride themselves on being masters of language and sound.
 A rare few learn to use their voices to interfere with enemy spellcasters, twisting word and sound to defeat spells before they are cast.

 Stalwart sorcerer

 Most sorcerers hide behind walls of steel, slinging spells at enemies safely distant.
-You have no patience for such cowards and prefer to be near the front line.
-Your breadth of magical knowledge might not compare with those craven weaklings, but you are proud to dive into the fray alongside the fighter.
+They have no patience for such cowards and prefer to be near the front line.
+The breadth of magical knowledge might not compare with those craven weaklings, but they are proud to dive into the fray alongside the fighter.